Sikhism in Thailand: History

+According to Sikhologists Louis E. Fenech and W. H. McLeod, Thailand's Sikhs are unique in the region in that they are mostly descended from Namdhari goldsmiths from the Pothohar.
+This is in contrast with the Sikh communities of the surrounding countries, which mostly descend from Malayan Sikh policemen and soldiers who further migrated to those countries.

+In 1894, British colonial authorities of the Straits Settlements (present-day Malaysia and Singapore), writing to the equivalent authorities in British India, were alarmed by a new immigration trend of an increasing number of Sikhs, whom after arriving in the colony, applied for certificates under Section 11 of [the Straits Immigration] Ordinance V of 1884, which allowed the holder to leave the colony to seek employment elsewhere.
+Sikhs in the Straits Settlements who successfully were granted this certificate migrated further on to areas like Sumatra, Borneo, and Siam.

 Bangkok

-Among the first Indians to arrive in Thailand was Kirparam Singh Madaan in 1884.
+Among the first Indians to arrive in Thailand was Kirparam Singh Madan in 1884.
 He was a Sehajdhari Sikh from Bhadewal village in the district of Sialkot (now in Pakistan).
 He was granted an audience with King Rama V of Thailand.
 He brought his relatives whose surnames were Madan, Narula and Chawla.
 They were among the first members of the Indian diaspora in Thailand, who started to arrive in the late 19th century.

 By 1911, many Sikh families had settled in Thailand.
 At that time Bangkok was the centre of migrant Sikhs, but there was no Gurdwara, so religious prayers were held in the homes of the Sikhs in rotation on every Sunday and all the Gurpurab days.
 In 1912, the Sikhs decided to establish a Gurdwara.
 A wooden house was rented in the vicinity of Baan Moh, a well known business area.
-In 1913 (or the year 2456 according to the Buddhist calendar), with the continuing increase of the Sikh community, a new larger wooden house was leased for a long term at the corner of Phahurat and Chakraphet road.
+In 1913 (or the year 2456 according to the Buddhist calendar), with the continuing increase of the Sikh community, a new larger wooden house was leased for a long term at the corner of Phahurat and Chakraphet roads.
 After considerable renovation and decoration, the Guru Granth Sahib was installed and religious prayers were conducted on a daily basis.
 Sikhs are mostly settled in area in area adjoining Pahurat Road.
 Most of them run real estate business or engaged in textile business.

+Prior to his migration to Thailand, a Namdhari by the name of sardar Warayam Singh Khurana had a conflict with the Namdhari Guru in early 1962.
+He usually attends the S.G.S.S.
+Gurdwara in Bangkok wearing a blue turban.

 As time passed, in 1979, the decision was made to renovate the Gurdwara and make it bigger to accommodate the increasing number of Sikhs.
 Together the committee of Siri Guru Singh Sabha and the other Thai-Sikhs decided to construct a new Gurdwara at the same location.
 The foundation stone was laid down by the Panj Piare, the Five Beloved Ones.
 The new Gurdwara was completed after two years in 1981.